YuanyueLi/SpectralEntropy/docs/source/index.rst

 ===================================
 Welcome to use this package, you can download the code from `Github <https://github.com/YuanyueLi/Daphnis>`_.
 If you have any question, please send E-mail to :email:`Yuanyue Li <gccli@ucdavis.edu>`

+Before calculating spectral similarity, it's highly recommended to remove spectral noise.
+For example, peaks have intensity less than 1% maximum intensity can be removed to improve identificaiton performance.

 Usage
 =====
 .. automodule:: spectral_similarity